What is a flat foot?

 Diagnosis & treatment

-Health personnel will make the diagnosis and can prescribe orthopaedic insoles, e.g. from medi if necessary.
+Health personnel will make the diagnosis and can prescribe orthopaedic foot orthotics, e.g. from medi if necessary.

 Your medical retailer will fit them individually for you.